UOBAM Invest Digital Adviser Performance

 Since inception returns are annualised | The information about asset allocation provided herein are subject to change at the discretion of UOBAM without prior notice.
 Past performance of the portfolio or UOBAM and any past performance, prediction, projection or forecast on the economy or markets are not necessarily indicative of the future or likely performance of the portfolio or UOBAM.
 Returns are calculated on a single pricing basis.

-For the three-month period ending 30 June 2023, this portfolio was up 4.7%.
+For the three-month period ending 31 December 2023, this portfolio was up 5.0%.
 All asset classes had positive performance.
-The largest contributors were global and US equities.
+The shorter duration bond fund underperformed the longer duration global bond index as yields fell over the quarter.
+The largest contributor was from US equities.

 5. Very Aggressive portfolio